rrodriguezsunol/tennis-matches-service/README.md

 > `java -jar tennis-matches-service-X.X.X-SNAPSHOT.jar --spring.profiles.active=dev`

-Enter `http://localhost:8080/licensed-matches` in the URL of your web browser.
+Enter `http://localhost:8080/matches` in the URL of your web browser.
 You should get a JSON back with all the matches that were inserted as part of the `initial_data.sql` script.

 ## Tech Stack

 The production code uses these key frameworks:

-* Java 11
+* Java 11.
-* Spring Boot 2
+* Spring Boot 2:
-    * Spring MVC for exposing REST endpoints
+    * Spring MVC for exposing REST endpoints.
-    * Spring Data/JPA 2.2/Hibernate trio for the ORM layer
+    * Spring Data/JPA 2.2/Hibernate trio for the ORM layer.
-* Jackson for JSON marshalling and unmarshalling
+* Jackson for JSON marshalling and unmarshalling.
-* JSON as the data format representation for our API
+* JSON as the data format representation for our API.
+* HSQLDB as the persistence store.
+* Liquibase for data and schema migrations.

 The test code uses these main libraries: